-Web analytics tools have a lot to offer the user experience field.
-Because the tools have matured and there's so much information out there about how to use them, now is a great time to get started working with them.
+Web analytics can be an incredibly useful web design tool (opens in new tab) when it comes to improving your user experience (opens in new tab).
+The tools have matured and there's so much information out there about how to use them, so now is a great time to get started working with them.

 With web analytics, user researchers can look at much larger sample sizes than is possible with more resource-intensive methods, such as usability testing.
 This can be useful if you need to establish a high degree of certainty that a particular design change will be effective before you implement it.
 Analytics also gives researchers an opportunity to come up with answers much quicker than is possible when using in-person activities.